rafa-san/codecademy-learn-javascript/7-iterators/2-iterators/02-the-forEach-method/lesson.md

 The code above will log a nicely formatted list of the groceries to the console.
 Let’s explore the syntax of invoking .forEach().

 - groceries.forEach() calls the forEach method on the groceries array.
-- .forEach() takes an argument of callback function.
-Remember, a callback function is a function passed as an argument into another function.
+- .forEach() takes an argument of callback function. **Remember, a callback function is a function passed as an argument into another function**.
 - .forEach() loops through the array and executes the callback function for each element.
 During each execution, the current element is passed as an argument to the callback function.
 - The return value for .forEach() will always be undefined.